Frazer Yeats: Storylines

 The venue for Frazer and Rosie's wedding told them that they would be shutting for a year for renovations, so they had to either postpone the wedding or bring it forward.
 They decide to bring it forward, leaving them with only a week to plan the wedding.
 They marry and Frazer manages to stand up by himself and then manages to take a step towards Rosie at the altar.
 However, their wedding day is marred by the news they receive on their wedding night.
 Their friends have been involved in a bus crash while driving home from the wedding.
 The crash left many of their friends injured, and Frazer's little brother Ringo in a coma.

 Frazer decides he wants to start a family with Rosie.
 After a few disagreements they decide that they are not ready yet because of Rosie's career and Frazer still feels he could not cope after what happened with his brother Paul.
 Rosie finds out, much to her distress that she is pregnant.
 Frazer tells her that if she cannot raise the baby, he will as a sole parent.
 Rosie says that she will give parenting a go because she wants to keep the marriage.
 Rosie and Frazer look forward to having the baby, but once they go for an ultrasound and cannot find a heart beat they are hit with the devastating news that there is no baby.
 However, they ask for a second opinion and learn there is a baby.
 Rosie and Frazer leave for a trip to Italy.
-Rosie gives birth to their son, who they name Marco after Rosie's brother-in-law who died as the result of a bushfire.
+Rosie gives birth to their son, who they name Marco after Rosie's brother-in-law who died as the result of a bushfire and they decide to stay in Italy permanently.